KIT-BUILT VEHICLES: There are differences between kit-builds and kit-converted vehicles.

 K and R

 The Road Vehicle Approval Regulations came into force in 2009 for the United Kingdom.
-Having Vehicle Type Approval confirms its production samples meet or exceed specified performance standards.
+Thus, having Vehicle Type Approval confirms its production samples meet or exceed specified performance standards.

 In some cases you can kit-built car, motorcycle, or a tricycle with a current registration number.
 You would need to prove that its complete construction is from new parts supplied by the manufacturer.